MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-managed-instance.md

 **Cause**: Occurs due to any of the following reasons:
 1. New update is available, and the user hasn't triggered the update instance; or
-2. Last update failed and the user hasn't triggered another update instance.
+2. Last update failed, and the user hasn't triggered another update instance.

 **Resolution**: Trigger an *update instance*.